Kitchen Towels

 Materials: Cotton

-Care: As this product is hand-dyed, you may experience some minor color loss.
+Care: As this product is hand-dyed, it may experience some color loss or bleeding.
 Hand wash separately with cold water and mild detergent.
-The edges of tenugui are seamless, meaning the weft (horizontal thread) at either end will fray with use.
-Trim any loose strings with scissors.
-This process will stop after a small fringe forms.
+Note that the edges of the tenugui are seamless, meaning that either end will initially fray with use.
+The fraying process will stop after a small fringe forms; in the meantime, trim any loose strings with scissors.